Off The Cuff Shooting Suits & Tweed

-As you can see one patch is zig-zag stitched on the top the other isn’t.
 This waistcoat now resides with my client finished, and I zig-zag stitched both patches the same at his request.

 Remember, bespoke tailoring is all about giving the best quality product to the client and not accepting the easy cheap and cheerful route too often given by the RTW industry.
 What I make is top quality real bespoke pieces, unlike other Leeds establishments I could mention, I will never compromise on quality or fit, end of.

 The picture below shows the back style details of the waistcoat.
 I decided to add two small side adjusters, to enable my client to take in or let out the waist.
 And I also added a half belt to the back portion of the waistcoat.
 I carefully and precisely matched the belt to the pattern of the cloth so that it almost blends in seamlessly.

 In a rush, I forgot to photograph the inside of this shooting waistcoat.